turboapps/docs/building/working_with_spoon_studio/e-virt_app_settings.md

 	</tr>
 	<tr>
 		<td><b>Application Type</b></td>
-		<td>If you select an executable startup file, Spoon Studio automatically configures the virtual application to run in the same subsystem as the startup file.
+		<td>If you select an executable startup file, Turbo Studio automatically configures the virtual application to run in the same subsystem as the startup file.
 If you select a non-executable startup file, you must manually override the application type.
 Most applications execute in the GUI subsystem.
 To override the application type, select the mode from the Application Type menu in the Process Configuration section of the Settings panel.
 The Inherit mode sets the application type based on the type of the startup file.</td>
 	</tr>
 	<tr>
 		<td><b>Target Architecture</b></td>